Day One (The Last of Us): Filming

 Production for the episode began around April 2024.
 Catherine Goldschmidt worked as the director of photography.
-The music store scene was Herron's first day of production.
-The set was designed and lit similar to the games; Herron and Goldschmidt used screenshots from the video game as reference material, the latter wanting it to "feel really beautiful, really romantic".
+Kathy Kadler, an intimacy coordinator, was present during production for the sex and interrogation scenes; Ryan Masson, who portrayed Malcolm, was naked in the latter.
+The music store scene, filmed in a studio, was Herron's first day of production and Druckmann's first day on set for the season, during which he showed Pearl Jam guitarist Mike McCready around.
+The set was designed and lit similar to the games; Herron and Goldschmidt referenced in-game screenshots, the latter wanting it to "feel really beautiful, really romantic".
 Herron focused on small elements described in the script, such as the production design detail in the store and close-up shots of instruments, wanting it to "feel like a haven" for the characters.
-She considered it important to capture views of Seattle, recalling how impressed she was with the area in the game.
-Preparatory production work began in Nanaimo on April 22, with road closures around Diana Krall Plaza from April 29.
+She considered it important to capture views of Seattle as she was impressed with the area in the game.
 Filming occurred in Vancouver's Downtown Eastside—replicating Seattle—with soldiers and military vehicles on May 4, and with Ramsey and Merced on horseback on May 11; production was planned late, with some businesses given four days' notice.
+The military vehicle's walls were removeable to allow for better camera angles.

-Around six minutes of footage was filmed in Nanaimo from May 13–14, featuring Ramsey and Merced on horseback in Capitol Hill.
-The greens department redressed the full street, which Goldschmidt felt added reality to the scene.
-The horse used in production, named Jazzway, was previously featured in the television series The 100 (2014–2020) and the film Jurassic World Dominion (2022).
-Several businesses were closed during filming and compensated by the production, and some surrounding businesses saw an increase in shoppers and online traffic.
+Preparatory production work began in Nanaimo on April 22, with road closures around Diana Krall Plaza from April 29.
+Around six minutes of footage was filmed from May 13–14, featuring Ramsey and Merced on horseback in Capitol Hill.
+Ramsey met the city's mayor, Leonard Krog.
+The horse, named Jazzway, was previously featured in the television series The 100 (2014–2020) and the film Jurassic World Dominion (2022).
+The greens department redressed Commercial Street, which Goldschmidt felt added reality to the scene.
+Several businesses were closed during filming and compensated by the production, and some surrounding stores saw an increase in shoppers and online traffic, with the city's economy receiving a boost.
 The crew vacated Nanaimo by May 31, and the city was set to be gifted for its involvement in the series.
 Filming took place in Chinatown, Vancouver, on July 8, with Ramsey, Merced, and the fictional Seraphites in a recreation of Seattle.